Experimental and Foundation Studies

 In the studio

-Faculty members work closely with students, emphasizing rigorous critical inquiry and independent learning while offering ongoing guidance and feedback.
+In EFS you work closely with faculty who emphasize rigorous critical inquiry and independent learning, while offering ongoing guidance and feedback.
 Assigned projects in each studio encourage exploration, questioning and risk-taking.

-At the end of each project, critiques are held so that you can discuss your intentions and processes, and reflect on the capacity of the work to embody ideas and emotions.
+Critiques following each project let you discuss your intentions and processes, and reflect on the capacity of the work to embody ideas and emotions.

 Student work